jdhelget/DMIT1508-Notes/sql-continued.md

 - In the following example take note of the inclusion of: Composite Primary Keys, Alter Table statements, Dropping and adding constraints, Updating tables, and the creation of indexes

+- Inserting data goes by the following format:
+	INSERT INTO TableName (ColumnNamList)
+		VALUES (ValueList)
+- Note Your value list must match your column name list

+- Updating data goes by the following format:
+	UPDATE TableName
+		SET ColumnName = ValueList
+		WHERE WhereCondition

+- Deleting date goes by the following format:
+	DELETE FROM TableName
+		WHERE WhereCondition

+- All Of these are DML(Data Manipulation Language)

 /* **********************************************
  * Simple Table Creation - Columns and Primary Keys
  *